What is the purpose of this simulator?

 Fault finding has changed over the years.
 In many ways servicing has become more efficient.
 Diagnosis has become very product-specific and often done to laid-down procedures.
 A downside of this is that engineers are not given the opportunity to go ‘off piste’ and learn for themselves.

-Further to a teaching aid, to get people thinking and talking, you could also use this as a tool to estimate how much heat your radiators could emit if working at lower (heat pump friendly) temperatures.
+Further to simply get people thinking, this teaching aid can also be an extremely useful tool for estimating how much heat your radiators could emit if working at lower (heat pump friendly) temperatures.
 You just need to list out your radiator types and sizes. [see below for suggestions]

 The panel radiator is heated by an electric heater via a piped water circuit.
 You can vary the radiator size and type, the electrical power input, the flow rate, and also the surrounding air temperature The temperatures are calculated from these inputs.
 Note the room temperature simply changes the temperature that the radiator ‘experiences’.
 Its not a set-point.